 This sections describes the functions that can be used to encode values to JSON.
-Only objects and arrays can be encoded, since they are the only valid "root" values of a JSON text.
+By default, only objects and arrays can be encoded directly, since they are the only valid root values of a JSON text.
+To encode any JSON value, use the JSON\ENCODE\ANY flag (see below).